 Imaging tests can evaluate the hemangioma and surrounding structures.
 These may include:

 Most hemangiomas will resolve on their own.
-The mark will significantly fade by age five and nearly disappear by puberty.
+The mark will significantly fade by age 5 and nearly disappear by puberty.
 Your doctor may only recommend monitoring during the growth period.

 If the hemangioma is causing problems your doctor may recommend one or more of the following treatments: